scientific-python/cookie/docs/pages/tutorials/packaging.md

 Place `refraction.py`, our code from the previous section, next to it, at `src/refraction.py`.

-The last element your package needs is a `pyproject.toml` file, placed in the root directory:
+The last element your package needs is a `pyproject.toml` file, placed in the root directory.

 ```bash
 touch pyproject.yaml